fleetdm/fleet/handbook/README.md

 ## Introduction

-The Fleet handbook is the central guide for how we run the company.
-As part of our value of [being transparent](./company.md#openness), the handbook is open to the world.
-We welcome feedback, and [contributions](./handbook.md#contributing-to-the-handbook), so please click to edit and suggest improvements throughout these pages.
+The Fleet handbook is the living source of truth for how we run [the company](./company/README.md).
+This handbook is [open to the world](https://fleetdm.com/handbook/company#openness) and feedback and contributions are welcome from everyone.
+Feel free to click "Edit this page" to [suggest an improvement](https://fleetdm.com/handbook/company/handbook) anywhere you see fit.
+(The right reviewer will be automatically notified, and will reply to you promptly.
+Your change will go live on the website ≈10 minutes after it is merged.)